About

-There is no consistent theme to this one sided conversation.
-A mixed bag of family stuff, cycling, fleeting interests, photos, poorly thought out opinions, reflective pondering, reactionary rants and righteous posturing.
+A mixed bag of family stuff, cycling, fleeting interests, learning, photos, poorly thought out opinions, reflective pondering, reactionary rants and righteous posturing.

-My blogging has gone through a few iterations in terms of name and platform since my first go at it in 2000.
+My online space has gone through a few changes of name and platform since I first put stuff on the internet back in 2000.
 BongoTwisty 1 2 on Hugo is the latest.
 Previous incarnations under different names have been hosted on Standard Notes Listed, Wordpress, Blogger and way back when, Homestead.
-Posts have been migrated from one to the other over the years.
+Where it’s not fallen to the wayside or has otherwise been lost, content has migrated from one to the other over the years.

 My life is, for the most part, reassuringly mundane, and there is a contentment in that.
 It’s a foundation from which to explore the occasional quiet challenge, found in reflection, self directed learning, and the hills and hedgerows of winding country lanes.

-Keeping a blog is a means for self-expression.
-Quality just happens to be incidental.
-It’s a scrap book.
-A record of moments and thoughts I sometimes look back on, and which I have chosen to share.
+Keeping a space like this is a means for self-expression.
+Any quality happens to be incidental and is not the primary aim.
+It’s a bit like a scrap book to me.
+A record I sometimes look back on and which I have chosen to share.
 It’s a point of connection despite the poor signal.
 I can’t fathom why but it can feel quite rewarding.

 Thank you for visiting.
 I’m pleased you did.

-When I left school I worked at a print shop.
+2. When I left school I worked at a print shop.
 The boss read a book with a character in it called Colonel Twisty Turner.
 The colonel had a twisted bowel and farted a lot.
 My boss thought that was hilarious and as my surname is Turner decided I should also be known as Twisty.
 I mentioned this name to my friends and they thought it was a great fit.
-Not because I farted a lot but because of my ways as a teenager.
-A little bit dodgy sometimes.
+Not because I farted a lot!
+Because of the way I got things done and turned out positive, unexpected results.
 Again the name stuck and travelled with me into my early twenties during the time I trained as a mental health nurse.
-I’m still called Twisty now by friends from those years that I have maintanined contact with. ↩︎
+I’m still called Twisty now by the friends from those years who I maintain contact with. ↩︎